 But before creating image and video galleries, you will need some photo editing WordPress plugins to make your masterpieces more visually-appealing.

 There definitely isn’t a shortage of WordPress gallery plugins that will help you do just that, but how do you choose the right one?

 But that’s a bit of a double-edged sword, isn’t it?
 See, when you’re spoiled for choice…it can actually be surprisingly difficult to narrow down to a single selection.
-I mean – if you’re staring at one of those massive lists of 20 different responsive photo gallery plugins – how do you pick just one?
+I mean – if you’re staring at one of those massive lists of 20 different responsive best photo gallery plugins – how do you pick just one?

 Well, that’s what I’m here to help with.
 I’m going to go hands-on with 5 popular WordPress gallery plugins.
 For each plugin, I’ll:

 - Show you a real example gallery using the exact same set of images with each plugin.

 - Take you through the process of creating a gallery, complete with lots of interface screenshots from my test site.

 - Share its pricing.

 Also, you can find high-quality images for free on the web to increase the number of visitors.